 Open to parent organizations, school boards, post-secondary or other non-profit organizations working in partnership with parent organizations.
 Proposed projects must fall under at least one of the following headings: ‘Parents as Partners;’ ‘Welcoming School Board and School Environments for Parents;” or ‘Parent Training and Skill-Building.’
 Information is available online at: www.edu.gov.on.ca/eng/parents/regional.html.

-All PRO grant applications for the 2007-08 funding period will be completed and submitted online, beginning September 5, 2007, with an October 19, 2007, deadline.
+All PRO grant applications will be completed and submitted online.
 The maximum amount for the PRO School Council Grant is $1,000.
 The maximum possible amount for the PRO Regional Provincial Grant is $30,000.
 Detailed requirements and answers to questions are available online at: www.edu.gov.on.ca/eng/parents/reaching.html

 The Ministry of Education website is an excellent resource for parents to find out about the PRO grants as well as providing additional information on being engaged parents such as on-line parent resources and tips to help school councils engage parents.
 The parents section of the website can be accessed at: www.edu.gov.on.ca/eng/parents.